 I do not have an image of these, but they were adorable.
 I would have kept them but they are the kind of sandal that are like flip flops with the piece that goes between your toes.
 I hate that… and can't stand the feeling of wearing shoes like that.
 My stylist now knows that – so I won't have to worry about getting another pair of that type.
 But again… they were super cute and I would have kept them if not for that.

 My daughter told me this top looked amazing on me and that I should keep it.
 But because I didn't LOVE it, I sent it back.
 I'm not sure what it was that I didn't like about it.
 Maybe it was the lace in the back.
 It just didn't feel like me — and I no longer want to just waste money on anything (not just clothes) unless I absolutely love it or absolutely need it.

 5. Deanne Printed Maxi Skirt

-Speaking of Sending Things Back to StitchFix… What Does it Cost?
+Speaking of Sending Things Back to StitchFix… Lets Talk Stitchfix Cost?

 Nothing.
 NOT A PENNY.
 They send you a convenient package to put it all in.
-Just drop it at the post office and your done.
-They could not make it simpler for you.
+Just drop it at the post office and you're done.
+I don't think they could make it simpler for you.
 I found the whole experience to be so easy and convenient.
 Having someone pick out clothes for me and being able to try them on in my own home is magical.
 Honestly.
-I didn’t have to drive somewhere, hunt around, schlep it all into a dressing room…. blah blah blah.
+I didn't have to drive somewhere, hunt around, schlep it all into a dressing room…. blah blah blah.